 ~~Dustin Vance, MFA Candidate, Pacific Northwest College of Art, Class of 2015

-The Honors College also offers many other opportunities for learning, including the Honors Forum Series of speakers and performances, sessions with nationally recognized university guests, group attendance at MUW cultural events, and service projects.
+• provides many other ways to learn creatively, including the Honors Forum Series of speakers and performances, sessions with nationally recognized university guests, special cultural events, and service projects.

 The Honors College also

-• assists students in applying to and presenting their research at national, regional, and state honors conferences.
+• assists students in applying to and presenting their research at state, regional, and national undergraduate conferences.

-• provides grants to students to support their undergraduate research and to help cover travel to conferences and other professional events.
+• provides grants to support undergraduate research and cover student travel to conferences to present their work.

-• invites students to apply to participate in the Honors Study Abroad program, which has been held in London, Brussels, and Edinburgh, Scotland, and is slated for other countries like Ireland and Spain.
+• qualifies students to participate in the Honors Study Abroad program, which has been held in England, Scotland, Ireland, Belgium, and Peru.

-• invites students to apply for positions on the Student Honors Council, which coordinates student activities and provides a valuable voice in the operation of the Honors College.
+• qualifies students to apply for positions on the Student Honors Council, which coordinates student programming and provides a valuable voice in the operation of the Honors College.

-Students who successfully complete the Honors curriculum graduate with honors in their major area of study.
+Students who successfully complete the Honors curriculum graduate with honors in their major area of study--and this is the only way to do so.

-Throughout the year, the Forum Series presents dynamic and stimulating presentations for The W campus community and the greater Columbus area, featuring national, regional, and local speakers as well as the latest in W faculty research, undergraduate research projects, films, and arts performances.
+Throughout the year, the Forum Series presents stimulating presentations for the campus and wider community, featuring national, regional, and local speakers as well as the latest in faculty research, undergraduate research, films, and arts performances.

 Find out more >

-The Gordy Honors College is open to students with a strong record of academic achievement.
-Freshman and transfer recipients of the Presidential Award automatically qualify for admission.
-Recipients of Centennial and Honors Awards must participate in Residential Honors, while other interested students may apply.
+The Honors College is open to students with a strong record of academic achievement.
+Centennial and Honors Scholars must participate, while first-year and transfer recipients of the Presidential Award automatically qualify for admission and other interested students may apply.